IBSim/VirtualLab/docs/source/examples/Mesh_Voxelisation.rst

 With these in mind, using a different mesh format through **VirtualLab** is as simple as setting ``Vox.mesh`` to a string containing the name of the file you wish to use including the file extension.
 You can then place the mesh in the same default directory as you would for a ``.med`` mesh.
 Or, as discussed earlier, you can use the absolute path to the file, again including the extension.

 For our example we will use the Welsh Dragon Model which was released by `Bangor university <http://vmg.cs.bangor.ac.uk/downloads>`_, UK, for Eurographics 2011.
 The model can be downloaded `from here <https://sourceforge.net/p/gvirtualxray/code/HEAD/tree/trunk/SimpleGVXR-examples/WelshDragon/welsh-dragon-small.stl>`_.
-This file should be placed in ``Output/Dragon/Tutorials/Meshes`` (or again you can set ``Vox.mesh`` inside ``Input/Dragon/Tutorials/TrainingParameters_Dragon.py`` to the path of the mesh file).
+This file should be placed in ``Output/Examples/Dragon/Meshes`` .

 .. admonition:: Action
    :class: Action

    The *RunFile* ``RunTutorials.py`` should be set up as follows to perform the voxelisation::

-       Simulation='Dragon'
+       Simulation='Examples'
-       Project='Tutorials'
+       Project='Dragon'
        Parameters_Master='TrainingParameters_Dragon'
        Parameters_Var=None